commons-app/commons-app-documentation/android/Volunteers-welcome!.md

 | - | - |
 | ![App page](https://i.imgur.com/8oQqtCs.png) | ![Join beta program](https://i.imgur.com/GyBqL6X.png) |

-3. After some minutes to an hour of enrolling, update your app to get the beta version.
+3. After some minutes or hours of enrolling, update your app to get the beta version.
+Please be patient.

 <!--
 Jo: Unfortunately the alpha version isn't working as it was previously, due to the deprecation of travis.org, which we rely on for automated alpha updates. :(